 Perseverance and Enthusiasm

-All NSBA Members will be able to vote for the nominations in January 2019.
+All NSBA Members in good standing will be able to vote for the nominations in February 2020.

-- Nominations will be open in November and December of this year.
+- Nominations will be open in January 2020.

-- The award will be presented at the NSBA Annual General Meeting at the Nova Scotia Youth Wind Ensemble concert in February.
+- The award will be presented at the NSBA Annual General Meeting and at a concert of the band director chosen.

 - All nominees must be members in good standing of the Nova Scotia Band Association.

 - Please submit your completed nomination by January 31, 2020.